2433//C126 - 1989 Souvenir Sheets 2433, 2438 and C126

 U.S. #2433 pictures the classic 1869 Abraham Lincoln Pictorial stamp (U.S. #122) in four different colors - the issued color plus three of the trial proof color combinations.
 The souvenir sheet was issued imperforate and was the first in that form since the SIPEX sheet of 1966.

-The 25¢ Traditional Mail Delivery stamps picture vehicles that helped deliver America’s mail from Colonial times to the early 1900s.
+The 25¢ Traditional Mail Delivery stamps picture vehicles that helped deliver America's mail from Colonial times to the early 1900s.
 The stamps show the most commonly used mail transports.
-They were issued to commemorate the 20th Universal Postal Congress, held in the U.S. for the first time in nearly a century.
+They were issued to commemorate the 20th Universal Postal Congress, held in the US for the first time in nearly a century.

-A companion to the Classic Mail Transportation stamps, this colorful sheet of Air Mail stamps also commemorated the convening of the 20th Universal Postal Congress.
+A companion to the Classic Mail Transportation stamps, this colorful sheet of Air Mail stamps (C126) also commemorated the convening of the 20th Universal Postal Congress.
 The sheet gave postal patrons a glimpse at several potential mail delivery methods of the future.

 These Space Age designs include a hypersonic airliner soaring through space, a mail delivery hovercraft riding along on a cushion of air, a shuttle involved in a mid-space mail transfer, and a land rover craft delivering mail to a space colony.
 Although these vehicles don't actually exist, they are based on the industry's estimation of what future mail delivery transportation could look like.